-We're here to show you how to pair a wool rug with a bamboo wood floor, no matter the color!
+We're here to show you how to pair a wool rug with a rug color for wood floor.

 Let's keep our floors environmentally conscious!

-Here's a list of examples and things to think about when pairing a rug with a wood floor...
+Here's a list of examples of best rugs for bamboo floors and things to think about when pairing a rug with a wood floor...